Opening Ceremony, Saturday, August 3, 1:45–3:00 p.m.

 2024-25 Plenary Speaker

-Brian Drayton (Souhegan) introduced NEYM 2024 Sessions plenary speaker, Lloyd Lee WIlson, reflecting on 50 years of theological conversation and friendship.
+Brian Drayton (Souhegan) introduced NEYM 2024 Sessions plenary speaker, Lloyd Lee Wilson, reflecting on 50 years of theological conversation and friendship.
 Betsy Cazden (Providence), Gail Melix, Herring Pond Wampanoag (Sandwich), over Zoom, and Janet Hough (Cobscook) served as elders.

 Friend Lloyd Lee Wilson has been commended into our care and permitted to bring his ministry with a travel minute from his monthly meeting, Friendship Meeting of Greensboro, North Carolina, endorsed by his yearly meeting, North Carolina Yearly Meeting (Conservative).
 He has sought and received the endorsement of our clerk here at NEYM.
 Mark Wutka (Friendship MM, NCYM-C) accompanied Lloyd Lee as his traveling companion, and arranged shared worship one-on-one with desirous Friends for their encouragement.